 Practice and then practice again!

-In Maths Methods you can never do too many practice questions, you do not know what a SAC or an exam will hit you with so practising over and over means you will be prepared for whatever is thrown at you (and in Methods they throw a lot of curveballs).
-The best way to make sure you have understood a concept is to do practice questions and then check your answers with solutions - ideally worked solutions as these give you an insight of what steps you need to include for full marks!
+In Maths Methods you can never do too many practice questions, you do not know what a SAC or an exam will hit you with so practising over and over means you will be prepared for whatever is thrown at you (and in Methods, they throw a lot of curveballs).
+The best way to make sure you have understood a concept is to do practice questions and then check your answers with solutions - ideally worked solutions as these give you an insight into what steps you need to include for full marks!
+Here are the types of Maths methods exam questions you may encounter.

 And of course, it is good to do as many practice exams as possible to get a feel for what it will be like under exam conditions.
 Doing practice exams under exam conditions allows you to both get used to the time constraints and pressure of the exam as well as get familiar with the types of questions you will be asked.
 The more practice exams you do, the more you will be familiar and comfortable with the questions you are asked.